wootencl/apidocs-v4/source/includes/_pharmacy_formulary.md

 The Pharmacy Formulary Endpoint allows a deep dive into the member’s drug benefit.
 It returns details about what medications are covered in the formulary.

-A formulary is a list of medication that are approved for coverage by an insurance company.
+A formulary is a list of medications that are approved for coverage by an insurance company.
 Drugs on a formulary are usually grouped into tier levels.
 The tier that the medication falls in determines the member’s copay.
 Most plans have between 3 to 5 tiers.
 The lower the tier, the less expensive the copay.
 Lower tiers are usually generic medication, middle tiers are brand medications, and the highest tier is usually reserved for specialty medications.

 This endpoint returns tier level and restrictions such as prior authorization, step therapy, and quantity limit.
 Only Medicare Part C and D plans are currently available.